MicrosoftDocs/Viva/Viva/engage/eac-key-admin-roles-permissions.md

 ## Corporate communicator

-Corporate communicators have privileges such as creating or managing campaigns, defining leaders in an organization, and more to come as we evolve Viva Engage.
-This role was created so that it addresses the need to have a role catered towards content management in the organization, beyond being attached to a community (Community admin) but not as powerful as the overall Engage admin.
+Corporate communicators have privileges such as creating and managing campaigns, defining leaders, and more in Viva Engage.
+This role was created to address the need for a role catered towards content management in the organization, beyond being attached to a community (Community admin) but not as powerful as the overall Engage admin.
 Corporate communicators can be assigned, modified, or deleted from users by the following admin roles: Global admin, Engage admin, and fellow corporate communicators.

 **Permissions**